haacked/haacked.com/_posts/archived/2007-02-27-Why_Cant_Programmers._Read.aspx.markdown

 ---
 layout: post
-title: "Why Can't Programmers...
-Read?"
+title: Why Can't Programmers...
+Read?
 date: 2007-02-27 -0800
 comments: true
 disqus_identifier: 18218
 categories: []
+redirect_from: "/archive/2007/02/26/Why_Cant_Programmers._Read.aspx/"
 ---

 UPDATE: This post was meant to be mostly tongue in cheek.
 I love programmers.
 Some of my best friends are programmers.
 Also, to be fair to the FizzBuzzers, the spec for this question is flawed, as are all